-MRI has been used extensively over the past 20 years and has been shown to be the most effective, safe and painless means of examining the body’s interior.
-During an MRI exam there is no harmful radiation exposure for the patient, as radiation is not used in an MRI, which is an advantage over other imaging modalities.
+MRI has been used extensively over the past 20 years, and has been shown to be the most effective, safe, and painless means of examining the body’s interior.
+The patient is not exposed to harmful radiation during an MRI exam..

 How do I prepare for my MRI?

-Please wear comfortable clothes and avoid wearing jewelry, watches, underwire bras and any clothing with snaps or zippers near the area that will be scanned.
-If you have any metal on your clothing, you will be asked to change into a gown.
-Metal also may be found in deodorant, make-up, hairspray and mascara so please refrain from wearing these items.
+Please wear comfortable clothes, and avoid wearing jewelry, watches, underwire bras, and any clothing with snaps or zippers near the area that will be scanned.
+If you have any metal in your clothing, you will be asked to change into a gown.
+Metals can also be found in deodorant, make-up, hairspray, and mascara, so please refrain from wearing these items.

-It is very important that you tell us if you have any kind of metal on your body, including pacemakers, cochlear implants, prosthetics and aneurysm clips; or if you are in your first trimester of pregnancy.
+It is very important that you tell us if you have any kind of metal in your body, including pacemakers, cochlear implants, prosthetics, and aneurysm clips.
+Also inform us if you are in your first trimester of pregnancy.

-Unless you have taken a sedative or other medication, you shouldn’t need to be accompanied, although your guests are welcome to stay in our comfortable waiting area.
+Unless you have taken a sedative or other medication, you shouldn’t need to be accompanied.
+If you do have guests, they are welcome to stay in our comfortable waiting area.

 What happens during the exam?

 Plan to spend up to an hour at your appointment.
 You will be shown into a specially shielded room and asked to lie on the deck of the MRI machine.
-The room is shielded to prevent MRIs powerful magnet from disturbing outside machinery and metal.
+The room is shielded to prevent the powerful magnet from disturbing outside machinery and metal.
 Pillows and blankets are available to make you comfortable.
-The machine makes a soft thumping sound as the test is being done.
+The machine makes a soft thumping sound during the test.
 The technician, who will be seated at a work station looking into the MRI room, will let you know what to do and how the exam is progressing.
-You also can talk to the technologist at any time.
+You can also talk to the technician at any time.